 District IT maintains the voice network infrastructure.
 A Nortel Option 61C PBX is installed with a capacity of up to 1,500 phones.
 This system supports analog, digital, and IP phones on the College.
-Currently, the Nortel Option 61C is only hosting the remaining analog devices.
-The majority of the College's users are on the Microsoft Lync Unified Communications platform.
-Lync uses special VoIP (Voice over Internet Protocol) based telephones and soft client software.
+Currently, the Nortel Option 61C is only hosting the remaining analog devices on campus.
+The majority of the College's users are on the Microsoft Skype for Business platform.
+Skype for Business uses special VoIP (Voice over Internet Protocol) based telephones and soft client software on computers.

-There is currently connectivity to the other campuses with the District and the DAC via a dedicated AT&T OpteMAN circuit for voice traffic with secondary and tertiary circuits running through a district-owned RF microwave network.
-The local and long distance service is provided by Level 3 via a SIP (Session Initiation Protocol) circuit with failover to Ventura College.
+There is currently connectivity to the other campuses with the District and the DAC via a dedicated AT&T 10Gbps circuit for voice traffic with secondary and tertiary circuits running through a district-owned RF microwave network.
+The local and long distance service is provided by Level 3 via a SIP circuit with failover to Ventura College.
 AT&T provides local outgoing analog voice circuits used for tertiary outgoing calls.